pglen/pyguicom/README.md

     def __init__(self, textm = "", widget = None, tooltip=None, font = None):

  The defaults are set to a reasonable value, and the named argument can be set on one line.
-This makes the code look compact, maintainable.
+This makes the code look compact and maintainable.

+ See descendent projects for examples. (pyedpro; pycal; pggui; ...)